-UserLock protects Windows-based network and all of the data contained within by restricting and controlling access through user logons according to customized user access policies.
-Working in an innovative interface, you simply specify rules according to user, user group or organizational unit and session type and rely on UserLock to automatically control the ‘when’, ‘where’ and ‘how long’ your users access resources on your network.
+UserLock protects access to your data across Windows-based networks and cloud applications.
+You can restrict and control access to the network through user logons according to customized user access policies.
+Working in an innovative interface, you simply specify rules according to user, user group or organizational unit and session type and rely on UserLock to automatically control the “when”, “where” and “how long” your users access resources on your network.

-FileAudit protects all file servers in their Windows environment by monitoring, archiving and reporting on all file access (and access attempts) to all files and folders.
+FileAudit protects all file servers in their Windows environment or in the cloud by monitoring, archiving and reporting on all file access (and access attempts) to all files and folders.
 By constantly examining and recording read/write/delete access (or access attempts), file ownership changes and permission modifications, IT can immediately address any inappropriate accesses.